XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 - G.1.3.
 Providing  quality services
 - G.1.4.
 Providing easy interface for users of the system
 - G.1.5.
 Providing fast services for requester
+- G.1.6.
+Increasing market demand of the service by making it scalable and flexible

 ### G.2 Current situation